How Pixar finds ways to inspire creativity and diverse thinking

-Danielle Feinberg painted a picture of what it’s like to work as a woman at Disney Pixar, the animation studio that has made 21 feature films, which have together generated more than $13 billion at the box office.
+Danielle Feinberg painted a picture of what it’s like to work as a woman at Disney Pixar, the animation studio behind 21 feature films that have together generated more than $13 billion at the box office.

-Speaking in the opening talk at the Girls in Tech Catalyst conference, she said her teams try to solve problems and create a “world that no one has seen before” in films like Coco, Wall-E, and Brave.
+As the opening speaker at the Girls in Tech Catalyst conference, she said her teams try to solve problems and create a “world that no one has seen before” in films like Coco, Wall-E, and Brave.

 But it hasn’t been an easy path.
-Though Feinberg has a degree in computer science from Harvard University, she said she was crestfallen when a male coworker asked why she had come to a “technical meeting.”
+Though Feinberg has a degree in computer science from Harvard University, she said she was crestfallen when a male coworker questioned why she had come to a “technical meeting.”

-That individual is no longer with the company, and Feinberg, a 22-year industry veteran, was recently promoted to supervising technical director, a rare position for a woman to hold.
+That individual is no longer with the company, and Feinberg, a 22-year industry veteran, was recently promoted to supervising technical director, a position few women have held to date.
 She’s currently working on a secret film at Pixar, which has been owned by Disney since 2006.

 She talked about creating “awe” with beautiful world shots in Coco and putting human emotion into Wall-E’s eyes that defied real-world physics.

-Likewise, her team had some interesting discussions when the director of The Incredibles told them that the character Violet had to have long hair.
-In those days, hair was an unsolved problem.
-The physics of how it moves and reflects light is a difficult computing problem.
-But the team pulled it off, and Violet was able to hide behind her hair due to her shyness.
+Likewise, she said her team had some interesting discussions when the director of The Incredibles told them the character Violet had to have long hair.
+In those days, hair was an unsolved problem, as the physics of how it moves and reflects light is a difficult computing problem.
+But the team pulled it off, and shy Violet was able to hide behind her hair.

 After Feinberg’s talk, I spoke with her about creativity and inspiration and how kids like my daughter, who took the photo of Feinberg for this story, can someday work at Pixar.
 Here’s an edited transcript of our interview.